2026 SUMMER PROGRAMS

 The Wrangell Mountains Field Studies Program

 Partnered with the University of Maine School of Earth Sciences, our Field Studies Program offers a 7 week, 6 credit course to students from all over the world.
-During this interdisciplinary field program, students will spend a total of 3 weeks on our campus and 4 weeks in the backcountry, led by instructors Joey Boots-Ebenfield, Kristin Link, Aaron Chesler, Ben Shaine, and Fellow George Wening.
+During this interdisciplinary field program, students will spend a total of 3 weeks on our campus and 4 weeks in the backcountry, led by instructors Joey Boots-Ebenfield, Kristin Link, Aaron Chesler, Ben Shaine, Keeya Beausoleil, and Fellow George Wening.
 The program will offer a public symposium on our campus at the end of the course in August.

 The program runs from June 22 - August 10, 2026.
 Applications are reviewed on a rolling basis, click here to apply today.